QuantEcon/lecture-source-py/source/rst/python_oop.rst

 Here

-* :math:`p` is price paid by the consumer,  :math:`Q` is quantity, and :math:`t` is a per unit tax
+* :math:`p` is price paid by the consumer,  :math:`Q` is quantity and :math:`t` is a per-unit tax

 * Other symbols are demand and supply parameters

-The class provides methods to compute various values of interest, including competitive equlibrium price and quantity, tax revenue raised, consumer surplus and producer surplus
+The class provides methods to compute various values of interest, including competitive equilibrium price and quantity, tax revenue raised, consumer surplus and producer surplus

 Here's our implementation